Mohs Micrographic Surgery

 - There will be some intermittent waiting throughout the day.
 This will be while your tissue is being processed, during other patient’s Mohs surgeries and while closures are being performed.

 - Eat breakfast before your surgery.
 The local anesthetic does not require you to fast.
-There will also be light snacks and coffee, tea and water to enjoy while waiting.
+There will also be light snacks, coffee, and water to enjoy while waiting.

 - Take your PRESCRIPTION medications as regularly scheduled, including Coumadin (Warfarin), or aspirin if prescribed by your physician.
 If NOT PRESCRIBED by your physician avoid aspirin and aspirin-containing medications 10 days prior to your surgery.
 Also, avoid Ibuprofen (Motrin, Advil, Nuprin) 48 hours before surgery.